-Purchasing a care fees annuity (sometimes referred to as an ‘immediate needs annuity’) is a genuine alternative to meeting care costs directly from capital or investments.
-These are plans which have been specifically designed to take into account the age and state of health of an elderly person who requires personal or nursing care.
+These Care Fees Annuity plans have been specifically designed to take into account the age and state of health of an elderly person who requires personal or nursing care.

 Care fees annuities are purchased from an Insurance Company with a one-off lump sum payment (usually from your investments, savings or property sale proceeds), which is non-refundable unless some form of capital protection is included.
 The income paid out by the Insurance Company is then paid for the rest of your life, leaving your remaining capital ‘ring-fenced’ from future care costs.
 The income is tax-free.